 Dee Dee McGee and Her Musical Knee

-Dee Dee McGee Skinned Her knee,
+Dee Dee McGee skinned her knee

-While Climbing up a sycamore tree.
+while climbing up a sycamore tree.

-She didn’t shout or little bit pout.
+She didn’t shout or even pout;

-Gross and beastly, bloody and ghastly,
+Gross and beastly, bloody, ghastly;

-Because it was hers it wasn’t so nasty.
+because it was hers, it wasn’t so nasty.

-But good luck keeping that darn thing sealed.
+but good luck keeping that darn thing sealed.

-Nothing could stop her finger from itchin,
+Nothing could stop her fingers itching—

-Until the morning she scratched a bleeder.
+Until the morning she scratched a bleeder:

-Of course the song was unexpected indeed,
+Of course, the song was unexpected indeed,

-Now the wound became a musical bleed
+But now the wound became a musical bleed

 Unclog your ears.
 You heard me right.

-A song by the Monkees, became her new plight.
+A Monkees tune is her new plight.

 Now that her wound became a speaker.